geoserver/geoserver-history/community/gss/demo/README.txt

 At this point Central should connect once every minutes to the two units and perform the synchronization.
-The main remaining issue is how to edit the data... standard uDig cannot edit it because of the UUID primary key usage, you need a build using the versioning datastore.
+The main remaining issue is how to edit the data... standard uDig cannot edit it because of the UUID primary key usage, you need a build using a recent versioning datastore to deal with that kind of primary key.